TALLMADGE — For much of the evening, the Aurora boys basketball team held Tallmadge’s star player in check.

 Fortunately for Blue Devils’ senior guard/forward Brandon Heigelmann, his friends were more than happy to pick up the slack.

 Host Tallmadge picked up its first Suburban League American Conference win of the season after defeating Aurora 72-61 Tuesday at James O. Maddox Court.

 With the victory, the Blue Devils improved to 2-2 overall and 1-1 in the conference.
 The Greenmen, who have lost three straight games, dropped to 1-3 overall and 0-1 in the conference.

-Heigelmann, who struggled with his shot for much of the evening and also had some turnovers in bunches, thanks to Aurora’s relentless defense, scored a team-high 23 points.
+Heigelmann, who struggled with his shot at times and also had some turnovers in bunches, thanks to Aurora’s relentless defense, scored a team-high 23 points.

-But Tallmadge, which trailed 16-5 early, got contributions from several of its unheralded players.
+But the Blue Devils, who trailed 16-5 early, got contributions from several of their unheralded players.

-Senior guard Luke Thomas finished with 15 points and 6-foot-5 senior post player Danny Kurko had 10 points and 12 rebounds for the Blue Devils.
-Junior wing Ethan Taylor added 12 points for the Blue Devils, including two 3-pointers in the third quarter.
+Senior guard Luke Thomas finished with 15 points and 6-foot-5 senior post player Danny Kurko had 10 points and 12 rebounds for Tallmadge.
+Sweet-shooting junior wing Ethan Taylor added 12 points for the Blue Devils, including two 3-pointers in the third quarter.

 Tallmadge had a knack for finishing strong.

 The Blue Devils scored the last seven points of the first period to cut their deficit to 16-12.